Disappearing Wall – with messages that remain

 Visitors to the installation are invited to take these words home with them: You can pull out blocks, discover quotes, read them and take them with you.

 The wall will gradually empty out and disappear – but the messages from the survivors will be passed on.

-The installation is based on an idea proposed by the Russian student Maria Yablonina.
+The installation is based on an idea proposed by the Russian student Maria Jablonina.
 The first Disappearing Wall was displayed by the Goethe-Institut in Moscow in 2013 on the anniversary of Germany’s invasion of the Soviet Union.
-Since then, the Disappearing Wall has enthralled people worldwide.
 In 2015, the Goethe-Institut brought the installation to Jerusalem, Tel Aviv, Haifa and Be’er Sheva for Germany-Israel year.
 In 2020, the installation appeared in 16 European cities as part of the official cultural programme of the German federal government for Germany’s EU Council presidency.
-From Vilnius to Belfast and Thessaloniki to Madrid, the Disappearing Wall with its quotes from high and popular culture represented Europe’s linguistic and cultural diversity.
+In these previous stations, the blocks carried quotes from high and pop culture and stood for linguistic and cultural diversity.

-Starting on 11 April 2021, the lasting messages will also be shared here, and you can find out more about the people who left these messages for us.
+The lasting messages can also be discovered digitally here.
+With the help of short biographies, you can also learn more about the people who have left these messages for us.